cmer81/docker-ipboard/README.md

 PHP 7.3 Docker Nginx image for Ipboard with php 7.3
 ================

-This container image includes PHP 7.3 and alpine 3.10.
+This container image includes PHP 7.3 and alpine 3.10 for Invision Community

 Description
 -----------